MATHS @ BISHOP

 - Ensuring fluency and retention by making connections across ideas and revisiting.

 - Promoting depth of understanding not just procedural but conceptual.

 Teachers at Bishopsteignton use White Rose to support their professional understanding of maths and teaching.
 They have the flexibility to present and complete the coverage of the small steps in the best way for their class to target needs of children, create an excitement about maths and enable deep learning.

-Please click on the titles below to see how we teach the calculation areas of maths across the school.
+Please click on the titles below to see how the knowledge and skills progress in all areas of maths and how we teach the calculation areas of maths across the school.
 The methods and approaches we use and the progressions in skills and knowledge.